peteamiri/Tutorials/SalesForce/CertNote2.md

 Forecasts: is a revenue projection that aggregates individual opportunities into a total or summary, expressed in a dollar amount and/or units of product (Roll up)

-17. Given a scenario, identify the capabilities and implications of the sales process Salesforce CRM Record Lifecycle
+17. Given a scenario, identify the capabilities and implications of the sales process SalesForce CRM Record Lifecycle
-The capabilities of Salesforce CRM provides for the processing of campaigns through to customer acquisition and beyond as shown in the following diagram:
+The capabilities of SalesForce CRM provides for the processing of campaigns through to customer acquisition and beyond as shown in the following diagram:

 1. Marketing Administration: At the start of the process, it is the responsibility of the Marketing team to develop suitable campaigns in order to generate leads.